tqbwqing/automagic/README.md

 #### 2.3.6.
 Deleting a Project
 1. Click on *Delete Project* in the lower right corner of the project panel.
 A dialog box will appear.
 2. Take responsibility by clicking on Delete.
  * Important: 	This will only delete the file named project_state.mat in the project folder and remove the project from the Automagic GUI.
-Please use Finder (Mac), Explorer (Windows) or your Linux equivalent to delete your project’s data and/or project folder.
+Please use Finder (Mac), Explorer (Windows) or your Linux equivalent to delete your project???s data and/or project folder.

 ### 2.4.
 The Pre-Processing Panel
  * Important:	The filtering can only be set during project creation.
 Click on Run to start the pre-processing of your data.
 This is the first thing you should do after creating a new project or after adding data to an existing project.
 Pre-processing includes filtering, detection of bad channels, EOG regression, PCA, and automatic interpolation.

-Should the project folder already contain files (i.e. should some of the project’s data already have been pre-processed), you’ll be able to choose whether existing files will be overwritten or skipped after clicking on Run.
+Should the project folder already contain files (i.e. should some of the project???s data already have been pre-processed), you???ll be able to choose whether existing files will be overwritten or skipped after clicking on Run.
 * Important:	Please wait until all files have been pre-processed before doing anything else in this instance of MATLAB.

 ### 2.5.
 The Manual Rating Panel
  * Important:	 The downsampling rate can only be set during project creation.
-Click on *Start…* to open the rating GUI.
+Click on *Start???* to open the rating GUI.
  * Important: 	Only pre-processed files can be rated manually.

 ### 5.1.
 The Rating GUI